 - 1.1 The Appointment of Senior Managers is governed by the Employee Employment Procedure Rules detailed in the Constitution of the City of Wolverhampton Council.
-A Special Appointment Committee will be established to appoint the Head of Paid Service, Section 151 Officer, Monitoring Officer and roles graded 14 and above, on a politically balanced basis and will usually comprise of the Leader and Deputy Leader of the Council, any appropriate Cabinet Member, the Cabinet Member with lead responsibility for Human Resources and their opposition counterparts or their substitutes and a nominated employee from an equality forum group in an observer capacity. - 1.2 To comply with the guidance from the Secretary of State, Full Council approval is required, to agree appointment packages including salary, bonus, fees allowances and benefits in kind, to posts exceeding a pay range of £100,000.
+A Special Appointment Committee will be established to appoint the Head of Paid Service, Section 151 Officer, Monitoring Officer and roles graded 14 and above, on a politically balanced basis and will usually comprise of the Leader and Deputy Leader of the Council, any appropriate Cabinet Member, the Cabinet Member with lead responsibility for People Services and their opposition counterparts or their substitutes and a nominated employee from an equality forum group in an observer capacity. - 1.2 To comply with the guidance from the Secretary of State, Full Council approval is required, to agree appointment packages including salary, bonus, fees allowances and benefits in kind, to posts exceeding a pay range of £100,000.
 For existing posts where the salary range exceeds £100,000 (Directors and above currently), the Council is reaffirming its approval to the current and any future appointment to these already established roles.
 These posts are detailed in appendix 4.
 Where the creation of a comparable post (salary range exceeding £100,000) is required, this will need the approval of Full Council.
-To appoint to any already established role, a Special Appointments Committee will be established on a politically balanced basis and will usually comprise the Leader of the Council, Deputy Leader of the Council, Leader of the opposition, appropriate Cabinet Member and appropriate Scrutiny Panel chairs or their substitutes. - 1.3 All other Senior Manager roles are subject to appropriate HR recruitment policy and process. - 1.4 The salary scale upon appointment will usually be at the "minimum point of advantage", in certain circumstances it may be appropriate to appoint at a higher pay point within the grade.
-This must be agreed by the Chief Executive and the Deputy Director of People & Change. - 1.5 Senior Management roles who meet the eligible criteria, receive the appropriate pay increment on 1 April each year, to the maximum of the grade (see 4.1). - 1.6 The Senior Management pays scales for 2023-2024 are detailed in appendix 2.
+To appoint to any already established role, a Special Appointments Committee will be established on a politically balanced basis and will usually comprise the Leader of the Council, Deputy Leader of the Council, Leader of the opposition, appropriate Cabinet Member and appropriate Scrutiny Panel chairs or their substitutes. - 1.3 All other Senior Manager roles are subject to appropriate People Services recruitment policy and process. - 1.4 The salary scale upon appointment will usually be at the "minimum point of advantage", in certain circumstances it may be appropriate to appoint at a higher pay point within the grade.
+This must be agreed by the Chief Executive and the Deputy Director of People & Change. - 1.5 Senior Management roles who meet the eligible criteria, receive the appropriate pay increment on 1 April each year, to the maximum of the grade (see 4.1). - 1.6 The Senior Management pays scales for 2023 2024 are detailed in appendix 2.
+The pay award for 2024-2025 has not been agreed at the time of writing the report.